ethanjli/ublue-forklift-sysext-demo/README.md

 again or run `forklift-apply-systemd`) to preview it.
 Warning: if you have changes which you haven't pushed up to GitHub/etc. and then you run `forklift pallet switch {pallet-path}@{version-query}`, your modifications to your pallet will all be deleted/overwritten and replaced with the pallet you're switching to!
+If you are thinking of doing that, you should first commit and push your changes to GitHub/GitLab/etc.

 # Explanation

 ## What is Forklift?
 What is a "pallet"?

-Forklift is an experimental prototype tool primarily designed for the purpose of making it simpler to build custom OS images of non-atomic Linux distros which need to provide a set of Docker Compose apps and/or a custom layer of any OS files (where the specific directories to layer should be decided by the maintainer of the custom OS image, not by Forklift); and to enable users to quickly & cleanly upgrade/downgrade/reprovision their deployment of those Docker Compose apps and OS files without having to re-install the custom OS image.
-Currently Forklift is designed/developed/tested mainly for the Raspberry Pi OS-based [operating system of a specific hardware project](https://docs-edge.planktoscope.community/reference/software/architecture/os/) which is currently still tied to an older version of Raspberry Pi OS (bullseye) with a pre-sysext version of systemd.
+Forklift is an experimental prototype tool primarily designed to make it simpler to build custom OS images of non-atomic Linux distros which need to provide a set of Docker Compose apps and/or a custom layer of any OS files (where the specific directories to layer should be decided by the maintainer of the custom OS image, not by Forklift); and to enable users/operators to quickly & cleanly upgrade/downgrade/reprovision their deployment of those Docker Compose apps and OS files without having to re-install the custom OS image.
+Currently Forklift is designed/developed/tested mainly for the Raspberry Pi OS-based
+[operating system of a specific hardware project](https://docs-edge.planktoscope.community/reference/software/architecture/os/) which is currently still tied to an older version of Raspberry Pi OS (bullseye) with a pre-sysext version of systemd.
 But since sysext images are also just OS files, we can repurpose Forklift to deploy a particular set of sysext images (according to a configuration specified for Forklift) onto the OS.

-In Forklift, OS files (and Docker Compose apps, but we don't care about them here) are modularized into *packages*; a package is just a directory which contains a special `forklift-package.yml` file and which is somewhere inside a *repository*, which is just a Git repository with a special `forklift-repository.yml` file at the root of the repository.
+In Forklift, OS files (and Docker Compose apps, but we don't care about them for this demo) are modularized into *Forklift packages*; a package is just a directory which contains a special `forklift-package.yml` file and which is somewhere inside a *Forklift repository*, which is just a Git repository with a special `forklift-repository.yml` file at the root of the repository.
 A package can declare some files within the package's directory which should be made available at some declared paths in a special *export directory* (more on this later).
-Forklift packages and repositories are roughly analogous to [Go packages and modules](https://go.dev/ref/mod), respectively - except that Forklift packages/repositories cannot "import" or "include" other Forklift packages/repositories, and the path of the Forklift repository must be exactly the path of its Git repository (e.g.
-`github.com/ethanjli/example-exports` is valid, but `github.com/ethanjli/example-exports/v2`
-and `github.com/ethanjli/forklift-demos/example-exports` are not valid repository paths); these differences from the design of Go Modules keep Forklift's design simpler for Forklift's specific use-case.
+Forklift packages and repositories are roughly analogous to [Go packages and modules](https://go.dev/ref/mod), respectively - except that Forklift packages/repositories cannot "import" or "include" other Forklift packages/repositories, and the path of the Forklift repository must be exactly the path of its Git repository (e.g. `github.com/ethanjli/example-exports` is valid, but `github.com/ethanjli/example-exports/v2` and `github.com/ethanjli/forklift-demos/example-exports` are not valid repository paths); these differences from the design of Go Modules keep Forklift's design simpler for Forklift's specific use-case.

 Forklift packages cannot be deployed/installed on their own.
-Instead, we create a Forklift *pallet* to declare the complete configuration of all Forklift packages which should be deployed on a computer.
+Instead, we create a *Forklift pallet* to declare the complete configuration of all Forklift packages which should be deployed on a computer.
 A pallet is just a Git repository with a special `forklift-pallet.yml` file at the root of the repository, and some other special files in a special directory structure.
 We can then use Forklift or Git to clone the pallet to our computer, and then we can use Forklift to *stage* the pallet to be applied to our computer.
-When Forklift stages a pallet, it copies various files into a new directory called a *staged pallet bundle* (look,, naming is hard) in a special directory called the *stage store* (again,,, naming is hard).
+When Forklift stages a pallet, it copies various files into a new directory called a *staged pallet bundle* (look,, naming is hard; I welcome suggestions for better names) in a special directory called the *stage store* (again, please help me come up with a better name).
 Inside the staged pallet bundle is a subdirectory called `exports` which contains all the files declared for export by the pallet's deployed packages.

-We can add a systemd service which runs during early boot (e.g. before `sysinit.target` or `local-fs.target`) and queries Forklift for the path of the staged pallet bundle which should be applied to the computer, and then bind-mounts or overlay-mounts or symlinks-to a subdirectory in that bundle's `exports` directory for an arbitrary path on the filesystem, e.g. `/usr` or `/etc` or `/var/lib/extensions` or whatever you are interested in.
+We can add a systemd service which runs during early boot (e.g. before `sysinit.target` or `local-fs.target`) and queries Forklift for the path of the staged pallet bundle which should be applied to the computer, and then bind-mounts or overlay-mounts or symlinks-to a subdirectory in that bundle's `exports` subdirectory for an arbitrary path on the filesystem, e.g. `/usr` or `/etc` or `/var/lib/extensions` or whatever you're interested in.
 Then we can add a systemd service which refreshes systemd's view of systemd units/sysexts/confexts/etc. The demo in this repository sets up a read-only bind-mount between `/var/lib/forklift/stages/{id of the staged pallet bundle to apply}/exports/extensions` and